michaelnny/deep_rl_zoo/README.md

 # Deep RL Zoo
 A collection of Deep RL algorithms implemented with PyTorch to solve classic control problems like CartPole, LunarLander, and Atari games.
-This repos is based on DeepMind's [DQN Zoo](https://github.com/deepmind/dqn_zoo), we adapted the code and migrated to PyTorch, also implemented some new algorithms.
+This repos is based on DeepMind's [DQN Zoo](https://github.com/deepmind/dqn_zoo).
+We adapted the code to support PyTorch, and implemented some new algorithms.

 ## Environment and requirements